 - Club Drugs

 These special situations need attention and it may not be worth going to treatment unless these issues are going to be addressed.
 Treating the addiction alone may not be enough.
 Many prescription drug abusers need to continue taking these medications and cannot just be completely withdrawn from it.
-Dual diagnosis helps to treat mental disorders that may lead to drug addiction.
+Dual-diagnosis helps to treat mental disorders that may lead to drug addiction.
 Leaving it untreated will more than likely lead to relapse.

 How Long is the Program?

 Depending on the severity of the addiction, one must decide on how long they would need to stay in treatment.
 Both short term and long term programs are available to those who are addicted to drugs and/or alcohol.
 Programs often run anywhere from several weeks to over a year.
+Before choosing a treatment center, be sure to learn the facts about these options.

 What is Their Philosophy?